abhinav931/SOS-Email-Website/README.md

 ## TECH STACK USED
-Django Stack: Django, python and MySQL as Database
+Django Stack: Django, python and SQLite3 as Database

 # INSTALLATION
 Install python for respective OS: Click here